wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-aerial-servant.md

 As elemental air, the aerial servant *resists all damage* and is *immune to electricity*.
 It *recovers 4 HP* every round spent only flying and *takes 1D4 damage* each round spent not moving.

-As a gaseous creature, the aerial servant *cant be petrified or grappled* and can *fit into any hole*.
+As a gaseous creature, the aerial servant cant be petrified or grappled, be hit by mundane weapons and can fit into any hole.
+However, winds can hurt it like a sword.
 Additionally, it always *knows the exact location of creatures* it knows the true name of.

 **Attacks (2/round)**